bertbesser/dvc-walkthrough/README.md

 $$ git commit -m "add config"
 ```

 Stages of a DVC pipeline are connected by *dependencies* and *outputs*.
 Dependencies and outputs are simply files.
 E.g. our load stage *depends* on the configuration file `config/load.json`.
 The load stage *outputs* training image data.
 If upon execution of our load stage the set of training images changes, the training stage picks up these changes, since it depends on the training images.
 Similarly, a changed model will be evaluated to obtain its performance metrics.
-Once the pipeline definition is in place, DVC takes care of reproducing only those stages with changed dependencies, as we discuss in detail below.
+Once the pipeline definition is in place, DVC takes care of reproducing only those stages with changed dependencies, as we discuss in detail in section [Reproduce the pipeline](#reproduce-the-pipeline).

 The following `dvc run` command configures our load stage, where the stage's definition is stored in the file given by the `-f` parameter, dependencies are provided using the `-d` parameter, and training image data is output into the folder `data` given by the `-o` parameter.
 DVC immediately executes the stage, already generating the desired training data.